app-icon

 Defenders

 Aurèle Amenda - 6.5: A very busy night for the defender.
-He made four interceptions and a number of tackles.
+He made four interceptions and several tackles.
 However, he also looked overwhelmed by the movement of the Spurs attackers.
 He was part of a defensive unit that never looked truly comfortable and conceded two goals.

 Robin Koch - 6.0: As captain, he needed to organize his backline better.
 They were too passive and allowed Spurs too much time on the ball.
 He won his aerial duels but struggled to contain the visitors' fluid attack.
 A difficult evening for the experienced defender.